Tom Clancy's Op-Center

 Tom Clancy's Op-Center is a novel series, created by Tom Clancy and Steve Pieczenik, though the first 12 books were written by Jeff Rovin between 1995 and 2005.
-The four books in the series reboot from 2014 are written by Dick Couch, George Galdorisi and Jeff Rovin.
+It was later rebooted in 2014, with subsequent books written by Dick Couch, George Galdorisi, and Rovin.

 Main characters

 These characters are in most or all stories from the main series: